johndarrel/hide-my-wp/readme.txt

 = 4.1.08 (18 June 2021)=
 * Fix - Update the jetPack tracking script
-* Fix - Show plugin settings calling the plugin hook correctly
+* Fix - Show plugin settings calling the plugin to hook correctly
 * Fix - Warning: Constants may only evaluate to scalar values in hide-my-wp/config/config.php on line 107
 * Fix - Removed the memory limit verification
 * Fix - Add a warning for memory under 64MB